alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 in order to further assure their "identity".

-Similarly WhatsApp provides each participant with a "verifiable security QR code" and "security code change notifications", but these codes do not "leak" the number of "WhatsApp For Web" clients which are bound to that phone.
+Similarly WhatsApp provides each participant with a "verifiable security QR code" and "security code change notifications", but these codes do not "leak" the number of "WhatsApp For Web" connections, desktop WhatsApp applications, or other "clients" which are bound to that phone.

 Participant-client information of this kind **MAY** be a highly private aspect of that participant's TCB, and **SHOULD** be treated sensitively by platforms.